-There have been claims that a number of plant extracts, such as saw palmetto, are effective at treating symptoms of enlarged prostate.
+There have been claims that the plant extract saw palmetto is an effective treatment for symptoms of enlarged prostate.
 However, there is no good quality evidence to support these claims.
-In addition, these therapies are not regulated, so effective dosages and risk of side-effects are uncertain.

-If you do choose to try herbal medicines, talk to your GP first.
+If you do choose to try herbal medicines, talk to your GP or pharmacist first.

 For answers to frequently asked questions on this topic, see FAQs.

 For sources and links to further information, see Resources.

 This information was published by Bupa's Health Information Team and is based on reputable sources of medical evidence.
 It has been reviewed by appropriate medical or clinical professionals.
 Photos are only for illustrative purposes and do not reflect every presentation of a condition.
 The content is intended only for general information and does not replace the need for personal advice from a qualified health professional.
 For more details on how we produce our content and its sources, visit the about our health information page.

 Get 51% off a Bupa Core Health Assessment for a limited time period